The Bone Clocks

 The Bone Clocks covers a timeline of the mid-80s to the year 2043.
 We get a total of five different PoV characters, and every story shares that it's about the first point of view character, Holly Sykes.
 Holly heard 'radio voices' as a child but was cured of that by a Chinese doctor.
 As a teenager she runs away from home because of a tosser boyfriend, and has some kind of supernatural event occur.
 She eventually finds out that her precocious younger brother Jacko has disappeared.

-Over the course of the other stories, we find out that Jacko never re-appeared, that Holly turns into a famous author writing about the voices in her head, and that …
+Over the course of the other stories, we find out that Jacko never re-appeared, that Holly turns into a famous author writing about the voices in her head, …

 Review of 'The Bone Clocks' on 'Goodreads'